bennieboj/BlishHud-Mounts/README.md

 In version 1.4.0 we handle unmounting in the following way:

  - We configure which mounts you want to see in the radial when using the IsPlayerMounted radial setting.
- - If you select multiple things then you will see these in the radial when mounted.
+ - If you select multiple actions then you will see these in the radial when mounted.
- - If you select only 1 thing and select "Apply Instantly if single" then we immediately do the single action.
+ - If you select only 1 action and select "Apply Instantly if single" then we immediately do the single action.
  - The mount/dismount keybind is used to also unmount from chairs, etc.
  - You can dismount using the mount/dismount action.
  - By default from versions 1.4.0 till 1.4.7 the following is migrated: IsPlayerMounted enabled, unmount added.
 The only thing you need to do is to set the dismount keybind.